jiwang6/compsci210/README.md

 Pointer practice.
 This sucks.

 ### Lab14
 Array practice.
 The instructors' implementation of this lab was **way** too clunky for this simple lab.
 Also, this lab has a severe lack of documentation on my part.

 ### Lab15
 More array practice.
 Just an iteration on the last lab to make it work for a single 2-D array rather than multiple 1-D arrays.

+### Lab16
+Some programming practice for PA2.

+### Lab19
+Character array practice.
+I have no idea whatsoever how the last function works.

 ## PEX
 What does PEX really stand for?
 No one really knows.